The SDL forums have moved to discourse.libsdl.org.

 #endif

 Of course that solution is just from memory of many years ago, so it has a few rough edges.
-When you or someone else tries to build your package on another system, it quickly becomes apparent what the problem is and a fix is usually easy to implement, so the absence of a real standard portable one-liner isn't that critical Smile
+When you or someone else tries to build your package on another system, it quickly becomes apparent what the problem is and a fix is usually easy to implement, so the absence of a real standard portable one-liner isn't that critical :)

 as mentioned by others, #include "SDL.h" will work for most cases on most platforms.